Metro Manila Film Festival: Scope

-As the name suggest, the Metro Manila Film Festival ran by the Metropolitan Manila Development Authority covers cinemas within Metro Manila.
+As the name suggests, the Metro Manila Film Festival ran by the Metropolitan Manila Development Authority covers cinemas within Metro Manila.
 The initial allocation of cinema slots for the film festival's entry films are determined through lottery.
 This allocation system had only been applied for cinemas in Metro Manila in the past, but this now utilized for cinemas outside the metropolis as well.
 However cinemas are free to drop or continue to screen certain entry films after the first day.
 Cinemas outside Metro Manila are also free to screen non-entries, as was the case during the run of the 2016 edition, where non-entry mainstream films The Super Parental Guardians and Enteng Kabisote 10 and the Abangers were screened by select provincial theaters during the festival's run.

 Festivals

 Awards

 The Gabi ng Parangal (lit.
 'Awards Night') serves as the awarding ceremony for participating films in the Metro Manila Film Festival.